What Is ABA Therapy Billing?

 - ABLLS-R

 - Assessment of Basic Language and Learning Skills-Revised.
-A comprehensive skill-tracking system used in ABA therapy to document baseline abilities and progress.
+A full skill-tracking system used in ABA therapy to document baseline abilities and progress.
 Payers often require ABLLS-R or VB-MAPP data to authorize continued treatment.

 - Unit Rounding